golemfactory/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

     ```
     You might be asked to modify your PATH afterwards.

 === "Windows Manual installation"

     Alternatively, if you can't install in easy way, you will do it manually in the following way:

-    1. Download the requestor package - prefixed `golem-requestor` - appropriate for your platform from: [https://github.com/golemfactory/yagna/releases/tag/v0.12.0](https://github.com/golemfactory/yagna/releases/latest).
+    1. Download the requestor package - prefixed `golem-requestor` - appropriate for your platform from: [https://github.com/golemfactory/yagna/releases/latest](https://github.com/golemfactory/yagna/releases/latest).
     2. Unzip the archive to extract the two files: `yagna.exe` and `gftp.exe`.
     3. Copy those files to `C:\Windows\System32`.
-	?? shall we install yagna in local folder for a quickstart ??

 === "Unix Manual installation"

     Alternatively, if you can't install in easy way, you will do it manually in the following way:

-    1. Download the requestor package - prefixed `golem-requestor` - appropriate for your platform from: [https://github.com/golemfactory/yagna/releases/tag/v0.12.0](https://github.com/golemfactory/yagna/releases/tag/v0.12.0).
+    1. Download the requestor package - prefixed `golem-requestor` - appropriate for your platform from: [https://github.com/golemfactory/yagna/releases/latest](https://github.com/golemfactory/yagna/releases/latest).
-    2. Unpack `yagna` and `gftp` binaries and put within somewhere in your PATH (e.g. copy them to /usr/local/bin on Unix-like systems) or add the directory you placed the binaries in to your PATH.
+    2. Unpack `yagna` and `gftp` binaries and put them somewhere in your PATH (e.g. copy them to /usr/local/bin on Unix-like systems) or add the directory you placed the binaries into your PATH.

 !!!
 Note

-    If you have encountered problems, contact us on [discord channel](https://chat.golem.network/):
+    Should you encounter any problems, please reach out to us via our [Discord channel](https://chat.golem.network/) or consult the following resource for troubleshooting: [Yagna Troubleshooting](missinglink_yagna_troubleshooting.md)

 #### Start the daemon